-Bath Tub – Use any sink, container, or bathtub to wash your beardy.
+Bath Tub – Use any sink, container, or bathtub to wash your bearded dragon.

-But you may want to dedicate one container for your pet no one else uses for anything else.
+But you may want to dedicate one container, like this one on Amazon, for your pet no one else uses for anything else.

 Grooming Brush – After your bearded dragon’s finished shedding, you may want to give it a bath to get the dead skin off.